SystemFw/Unison-Forall-2024/klogs.md

-at some point I have to also show pipelines being translated then, shape of the loglets, and notification log shapes simple write path
+at some point I have to also show pipelines being translated then, shape of the loglets, and notification log shapes simple write path maybe optimised write path, then pipeline implementation then rebalance?
+I just don't have time to do a full analysis of distributed systems tradeoffs like I had planned to

 then I have to figure out rebalancing and optimisations